imazen/keyhub/spec/roadmap.md

 * DONE: Issue #12: Add extra field FeatureName to Feature.
 Add validation on editing FeatureCode to be GUID and unique.
 FeatureID will be primary key and cannot be changed.

-* 5 hrs: Issue #11: When claiming license automatically create an application and application key if none exist.
+* DONE: Issue #11: When claiming license automatically create an application and application key if none exist.
 Show application key to user as key to add to web.config, as seen in validation.md.

 * 3 hrs: Implement business rules to set License expiration date based on SKU properties.